Ashish-Ashutosh/automotive-access-control/README.md

-# automotive-access-control
+# An Access Control Framework for Location, Time and Frequency Based Access for Automotive
-An automotive access control experiment using Spring Boot, XACML &amp; OBD-II.
+Tools: Spring Boot, XACML &amp; OBD-II.